natasam/DemoProgressViewsLibApp/README.md

         circleProgressBar.setProgressColor(Color.RED);
 ```

- or you can set Linear gradient for progress with default colors or add your array of colors:
+set linear gradient for progress with default colors or add your array of colors:
 ```
         circleProgressBar.setLinearGradientProgress(true);
 or
         circleProgressBar.setLinearGradientProgress(true, colors_array);
 ```

-you can add progress listener on every ProgressView:
+add progress listener on every ProgressView to track progress if you want:
 ```
 circleProgressBar.setOnProgressViewListener(new OnProgressViewListener() {
             @Override